The Key to Increasing Donor Engagement

 NATIONAL STORY TELLING DAY

 Today, you’re going to hear a lot of talk about the importance of telling a story.
-Maybe you’ll read how to tell a story, or learn the framework of every powerful story.
+Maybe you’ll read how to tell a story, or learn the framework of a powerful story.

 Read it all.
 Learn.
 It’s a skill that can be improved with practice, and it’s worth your time and attention.
 But from this article, I want you to walk away with less academic know how and more self-realization.